 There is one important exception to these retirement dates.
-If your employment is involuntarily terminated by action of the Company (other than for cause), you will be considered to have met the age and service requirements for:
+If your employment is involuntarily terminated by action of the Company (other than for cause), you will be considered to have met the age and service requirements for the following:

-- A full pension benefit if you are age 60 or over and have at least eight years of Company Service or if your years of Company Service and age total 83 or more (under the 85-Point Structure), or total 79 or more (under the 81-Point Structure). - A reduced pension benefit if you are at least age 48 with at least eight years of Company Service.
+- A full pension benefit if you are age 60 or over and have at least 8 years of Company Service or if your years of Company Service and age total 83 or more (under the 85-point structure), or total 79 or more (under the 81-point structure). - A reduced pension benefit if you are at least age 48 with at least 8 years of Company Service.

-Any service added under the involuntary termination provisions will count for determining your eligibility for a full or reduced pension but will not count to determine the amount of the pension.
+Any service added under the involuntary termination provisions will count toward determining your eligibility for a full or reduced pension but will not count toward determining the amount of the pension.